Kilukkam: Filming

 The Fernhills Palace in Ooty was a major location.
 It was shot as Justice Pillai's bungalow.

 Principal photography began on 5 March 1991 in Ooty, which was the main location where the film is set.
 In Ooty, The Fernhills Palace was the central location, which was shot as the bungalow of Justice Pillai, played by Thilakan.
 The mist is utilised in the film to the maximum.
 The major part of the filming took place early in the morning because the mist lasted for a couple of hours only and the makers wanted to capitalise the mist-covered location.
-One of the initial scenes in the film, where Mohanlal and Thilakan takes morning walks, are shot in a secluded location in Ooty that was accidentally discovered by the team.
+One of the initial scenes in the film, where Mohanlal and Thilakan take morning walks, was shot in a secluded location in Ooty that was accidentally discovered by the team.
 They wanted the place to look classy and so the lamp post, a couple of chairs and all those fallen leaves.
 They painted leaves were brought to the location in a lorry and were scattered to resemble natural foliage.

 While filming the song "Ootyppattanam", Mohanlal escaped from what would have been a fatal injury.
 A sequence in the song was shot over the top of a moving train, where Mohanlal was standing opposite Jagathi and Revathy.
 There was a leaning electric line over the train passage, which the production team did not notice.
 While performing, all of a sudden, Sreekumar instructed Mohanlal to lie low, which he immediately obeyed without questioning.
 The line just touched his hair.
 In a later interview, Priyadarshan said that, he never laughed while filming Kilukkam, he believed that if they laugh in the sets, the audience will not get that laugh in theatres.
 Several unscripted dialogues were used by Mohanlal and Revathi in their combination scenes.